nmontana42/Pokedex/README.md

 # Pokedex is developed with Python's sqlite3 module with data retreived from data.world

+Project Objectives

+A. Showcase proper use of classes

+B. Utilize SQL Select statements from a manually created DB file

+C. Understand basic data science concepts

 This program takes pokemon user input and analyzes it using SQL

 Current functionalities: